ThevenonT/groupomania/backend/README.md

 # MongoDB
 mongoDb connection information must be filled in the environment file and wait for the connection response to mongoDb.
-Once the connection to mongoDB is established, the server is operational.
+Once the connection to mongoDB is established.

+# MySql
+mySql connection information must be filled in the environment file and wait for the connection response to MySql. a database named 'mysql' must be present in the server at the first start of the application ("this database is used by the application to create a database named 'groupomania'") Once the connection to mySql is established, the server is operational.